 In return for their labours, these hard-working learners are rewarded through one-of-a-kind opportunities for personal growth.
-A rich cultural program enables our students to attend theatre performances, watch dance, audit concerts, and participate in film festivals – all such activities are fully funded by Amirim.
+A rich cultural program enables our students to attend theater performances, watch dance, audit concerts, and participate in film festivals – all such activities are fully funded by Amirim.
 The capstone event of Amirim’s three-year program, is a thread of academic courses leading to a study trip abroad, in which learning and insight interlock with embodied experience.
 Recent trips were to England and Germany; future ones include China, India, and Italy.
-Resources covering such initiatives as well as the funding of the fellowships for Amirim students (the university waives their tuition fees), is a long-term obligation of The Hebrew University.
-While it is situated within the Humanities, our program enjoys the ongoing support of the university’s President and Rector.
-Both are committed to guarantying that Amirim will thrive and be a vehicle for impacting Israeli society and culture for generations to come.
+Resources covering such initiatives as well as the funding of the fellowships for Amirim students (the University waives their tuition fees), is a long-term obligation of The Hebrew University.
+While it is situated within the Humanities, our program enjoys the ongoing support of the University’s President and Rector.
+Both are committed to ensuring that Amirim will thrive and be a potent vehicle for impacting Israeli society and culture for generations to come.

 Prof. Tzachi Zamir,

 Director of the Amirim Honors Program in the Humanities